NomanGhiasy/PowerShellCommands/HowTo.md

 ## How To Run A PowerShell Script
 There are two main ways to make a PowerShell script:
 The first, which will be familiar if you’ve used Windows Command Line before, is to write scripts directly in notepad.
-For example, open a new notepad file, and write
+For example, open a new notepad file, and write:

 **Write-Host “Hello World!”**

 Then save this file as FirstScript.ps1